joomla-projects/docker-joomla-cms-phpcs/README.md

 That's it.

-For convinience you can create a alias e.g.
+For convenience you can create an alias e.g.

 ```
 alias jcs='docker run -it --rm -v $(pwd):/opt/src -w /opt joomlaprojects/docker-joomla-cms-phpcs'